supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Set Architecture.md

 CISC instructions are shorter and complex (close to high-level languages), in which the hardware does more work.
 For each instruction, the hardware has been built to understand its complexity and execute a series of operations behind.

 RISC instructions are long and broken into simpler instructions that makes the task of hardware simpler.
-It also requires less hardware space and is generally lower power.
+RISC instructions also requires less transistors of hardware space, leaving room to more general purpose registers and is generally lower power.
 It is used in *modern computers*.

 A complex instruction may take the same amount of time as the equivalent simpler instructions, but since all the instructions execute in a uniform time, pipelining can be used as a leverage to reduce execution time in RISC architecture.